asukakuwahara/webscraper/README.md

 5. Fetches/extracts data from the table into array.
 6. Exports the array as a CSV file.

-##Getting Started
+## Getting Started
-1. Fork or clone the repo by
+1. Clone the repository

 ```
 git clone git@github.com:asucarlos/webscraper.git
 ```

-2. CD into server folder and install dependencies.
+2. CD into server folder and install dependencies

 ```
 cd webscraper
 npm i
 ```

-3. Execute the file from terminal
+3. Execute the file from terminal  <br />
 *Delete the output.csv before executing to see the new file created

 ```